Below Market Value Bridging Finance

 Bridging loans can be arranged relatively quickly, ordinarily within 5-21 days.
 On rare occasions a loan can be approved in a few days although this is not typical.
 Here at ABC Finance we can give a funding decision within two hours and if you need fast funding we can work to arrange a quick loan.

-What Costs involved in a bridging loan?
+What are the costs involved in a bridging loan?

 A bridging loan is a legal arrangement where a ‘charge’ is placed on a property giving a lender an interest in the property, as such there are a number of related fees.
 In addition to interest payments for the loan, you can expect to pay arrangement, exit, administration, valuation and legal fees.